-- (a) It shall be a violation of this Ordinance to operate an Alarm System without a valid Alarm Permit unless specifically exempted under Section 31⁄2 M of this Ordinance.
+- (a) It shall be a violation of this Ordinance to operate an Alarm System without a valid Alarm Permit unless specifically exempted under Section 3L M of this Ordinance.
 Violation of this section shall be subject to a civil penalty of two hundred fifty (\$250.00) dollars- plus court costs. - (b) Alarm Systems on publicly owned properties will be required to register with the Sheriff's Office and will be subject to all regulations and requirements of this Ordinance, except application fees.
 Failure to register shall result in a No-Response status. - of the effective date of this Ordinance.
-Alarm Permits shall be acquired from the Sheriff's Office upon submission of a permit application fee of eighteen-dollars (\$18.00) twenty-five (\$25.00) dollars.
+Alarm Permit within thirty (30) days of the effective date of this Ordinance.
+Alarm Permits shall be acquired from the Sheriff's Office upon submission of a permit application fee of eighteen dollars (\$18.00) twenty-five (\$25.00) dollars.
 An Alarm User that has paid the applicable permit fee prior to enactment of this Ordinance shall be governed by Section 4(e) herein.
-Alarm Users in communities that meet all of the requirements of Section 3Ł M of the Alarm this Ordinance are exempt from this section.
+Alarm Users in communities that meet all of the requirements of Section 3L M of the Alarm this Ordinance are exempt from this section.